leon3s/nextauri/README.md

 Nextauri for now is a small template to generate tauri project with nextjs along typescript.
 </br>
-But it may become a CLI writen in rust to blazing fastly install any kind of nextjs template with tauri.
+But it may become a CLI writen in rust to install any kind of nextjs template with tauri.

 ## 📦 Installation